gudskot/bare-metal-project-withoutCMSIS/README.md

 - Flashing tool: ST-Link

 ## Project structure
-- src/        # Source files (main.c, system_stm32l0xx.c)
+- src/        # Source files (main.c)
-- include/    # Header files (defines, prototypes)
+- include/    # Header files (defines, macros)
 - linker/     # Linker scripts (MCU memory description)
 - startup/    # Vector table
 - Makefile    # Build system: describes how to compile and link
 - README.md   # Project documentation

 ## How it works
-GPIOA5 is configured as output, and in the infinite loop it toggles (LED on/off) with a delay.
+The MCU communicates via UART, allowing you to send commands to control the LED.
+You can check whether the LED is ON or OFF, and toggle its state.

 ## Build and Run
 ```bash